 Exactly what consciousness is and how it can be explained is an old question.
 Why do we have the experience of consciousness at all?
 What brain processes are at work?
 Do animals have consciousness?
 Do babies?
 Could machines?

 Fellows will use advances in brain imaging, computational neuroscience and other fields to answer these questions.
 Advanced neuroimaging studies have already shown strong evidence for a close link between consciousness and observable activity in the brain.
 Fellows will further develop ways to isolate conscious and unconscious processes in the brain, and determine just how important interactions among the subsystems of the brain are in creating consciousness.

-The program brings together researchers from a broad range of disciplines, including cognitive neuroscientists, neurologists, geneticists and other biologists, anthropologists, psychologists, computational scientists, philosophers, artists, and other scholars.
+The program brings together researchers from a broad range of disciplines, including cognitive neuroscientists, neurologists, geneticists and other biologists, psychologists, computational scientists, philosophers, and other scholars.
 The program is developing a fundamental framework to help all of these disciplines interact in order to understand how our brains give rise to consciousness and our unique perspective on the world around us.